Skip to content

 • More info about deployment environments on Wikipedia.

-Using Git, there are many possible workflows.
+Using Git, there are many possible branching models.

 You are free to use whichever you want, but our templates make strong hypothesis you should be aware of: